cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 -   Benvenuto Cellini, *Two Treatises*, trans.
 C. R. Ashbee (repr.
 2006).

-#### Molding & Casting
+### Explaining the Processes of Molding and Casting
-- Difference between molding and casting from the Getty Art and Architecture Thesaurus:
-Giving form to something by use of a mold; usually refers to pressing a material into the mold, as distinct from pouring liquid material into the mold, for which prefer "casting."
+- The difference between molding and casting from the *Getty Art and Architecture Thesaurus*: Molding is giving form to something by use of a mold; usually refers to pressing a material into the mold, as distinct from pouring liquid material into the mold, which refers to "casting."

-- WATCH: For an illustration of molding and casting, watch [VIDEO: Making a Medal Using the Sand Casting Process from the Frick Collection in collaboration with M&K.](https://www.youtube.com/embed/TL919mY28fk)
+- For an illustration of molding and casting, watch [VIDEO: Making a Medal Using the Sand Casting Process from the Frick Collection in collaboration with M&K.](https://www.youtube.com/embed/TL919mY28fk)

-#### On historical reconstruction as historical method
+### On Historical Reconstruction as Historical Method

 -   Ken Albala, “Cooking as Research Methodology: Experiments in Renaissance Cuisine,” *Renaissance Food from Rabelais to
     Shakespeare: Culinary Readings and Culinary Histories*, ed.
 Joan Fitzpatrick (Aldershot, UK: Ashgate, 2010), pp. 73–88.

--   Fors, Hjalmar, Lawrence M. Principe, and H. Otto Sibum.
+-   Hjalmar Fors, Lawrence M. Principe, and H. Otto Sibum.
 ‘From the Library to the Laboratory and Back Again: Experiment as a Tool for Historians of Science.’ *Ambix* 63, no. 2 (2016): 85–97.